Wilson Canyon Park: History

-The park is named after Wilson Canyon in which the Wilson family ranch was located, founded by Christopher North Wilson of Ohio, an early anglo-american settler of the San Fernando Valley who traveled with his family from their hometown of Meadville Pennsylvania and arrived in California with his family in early 1871.
-C. N. Wilson was survived solely by his son John Thomas Wilson, who remained in the San Fernando Valley and would set up his residence in the City of San Fernando; there, in 1888, he would marry María Expectación Graciosa or Grace López, daughter of Gerónimo and Catalina López, prominent californios and members of one of the original families of Spanish settlers of California.
-Part of the Wilson Ranch was ceded for the establishment of the Olive View Sanatorium in 1920.
-J. T. Wilson died at the age of 90 in April 1947.
+In early 1871, Christopher North Wilson of Ohio and his family arrived in California from their hometown of Meadville, Pennsylvania.
+They established a ranch near what became known as Wilson Canyon, becoming one of the early Anglo-American settlers of the San Fernando Valley.
+Christopher N. Wilson was survived solely by his son John Thomas Wilson, who remained in the San Fernando Valley and would set up his residence in the city of San Fernando.
+In 1888, John T. Wilson married María Expectación Graciosa "Grace" López, the daughter of prominent local Californios Gerónimo and Catalina López, who were descendants of one of the original Spanish settler families of Alta California and were active in the San Fernando Valley from the secularization of the San Fernando Mission through the early years of Californian U.S. statehood.
+In 1920, a portion of the Wilson Ranch was ceded for the establishment of the Olive View Sanatorium.
+John T. Wilson died at the age of 90 in April 1947.

 In the following years, especially in the 1960's, the community of Sylmar to the south of the ranch would go from being primarily rural, mostly olive plantations, to slowly becoming more suburbanized.
 The area that now encompasses the park would go mostly undeveloped except for the work of flood control works.
 Finally, the Santa Monica Mountains Conservancy, a member of the Mountains Recreation and Conservation Authority, purchased 240 acre of land in Wilson Canyon and opened Wilson Canyon Park in 1996.